Structured prior distributions for the covariance matrix in latent factor models: Applications

-The posteriors for the marginal covariance matrix $\matr{\Omega}$ under the three model-prior combinations are compared graphically in the Supplementary Materials.
-For a more formal comparison, we consider a number of measures of goodness-of-fit and predictive performance.
-In the former case, we follow \citet{SCD22} by computing the pseudo marginal likelihood, defined as the product of conditional predictive ordinates \citep[][]{GD94}.
-This approximation to the marginal likelihood can be calculated cheaply from the MCMC output and is well-suited to models where observations, $\vec{y}_1, \ldots, \vec{y}_n$, are conditionally independent given the model parameters.
-Full details of the calculation are given in the Supplementary Materials.
-In terms of predictive performance, we consider two proper scoring rules for categorical variables, specifically the Brier and logarithmic scores; see, for example, \citet{GR07}.
-Proper scoring rules assign a score based on a comparison between a predictive distribution and the observation that arises.
-In our case, the scores are positively oriented so that large values indicate better performance of the posterior predictive distribution.
-We adopt a 4-fold cross-validation approach to avoid using the same data for model fitting and testing.
-Further details on the calculation of the scores can be found in the Supplementary Materials.
+In order to provide a more formal comparison between the two model-prior combinations, we consider measures of goodness-of-fit and predictive performance.
+In the former case, we follow \citet{SCD22} by computing the pseudo marginal likelihood (PML), defined as the product of conditional predictive ordinates \citep[][]{GD94}.
+In terms of predictive performance, we consider the Brier score, which is a widely used proper scoring rule for categorical variables, calculated using a 4-fold cross-validation approach \citep[e.g.][]{GR07}.
+In our case, the score is positively oriented so that large values indicate better performance.
+The results are shown in Table~\ref{tab:model_comparison} from which we can conclude that the combination of the factor model and structured matrix-$t$ prior gives the best-fit to the data and, more markedly, the best predictive performance.
+Further details on the calculation of the PML and Brier score can be found in the Supplementary Materials.